 I am more inclined to think that to make a success of being old, you must start now!

-The beginning and creation of any goal is looking as far ahead as possible and then coming back to the present moment by planning your route there.
+The beginning and creation of any goal are looking as far ahead as possible and then coming back to the present moment by planning your route there.

 The problem is, if you don't have this destination in mind, most of what you will do in life is drive around in circles aimlessly.